 Lily is deeply committed to public service and is constantly looking for opportunities to give back.

+On June 20, 2018, Lily was confirmed by the New York State Senate as Commissioner to the New York State Liquor Authority.
 Lily is a Member of the Board of Advisors to the Yale School of Drama.
-Lily was appointed a member of Community Board 4 in Manhattan in 2015.
-She currently serves as the Board's Co-Secretary.
-She is the Chair of the Board of Directors of Gouverneur Families, a 501(c)(3) that works to support and enhance the direct services of Gouverneur Health, a 130-year old full-service nursing facility and outpatient clinic on the Lower East Side of Manhattan.
+Lily was a member of Community Board 4 in Manhattan from 2015 to 2018 and served as the Board's Co-Secretary from 2016 to 2017.
 She serves as Secretary to the Board of Trustees of the Lark Play Development Center, an organization which supports playwrights in developing their work in this world in progress.
-She is a Board Member of The Lilly Awards, an advocacy organization intended to increase and support the presence of women in the theatre industry.
+She is Treasurer to the Board of Directors of The Lilly Awards, an advocacy organization intended to increase and support the presence of women in the theatre industry.
 She is a member of the New York City Bar Association Alternate Dispute Resolution Committee.
 She is also a member of the National Committee on United States-China Relations.
 Perhaps most importantly, Lily serves as a trustee to both her parents' charitable foundations, both of which contribute generously each year to educational and social causes.

 She is a graduate of Yale College and Yale Law School.
 She was born in Hong Kong and speaks fluent Cantonese.
 Besides producing, Lily also has a real estate business and mediates family, entertainment, and other contract disputes.
 Lily was previously a lawyer at the law firms of Shearman & Sterling LLP and Morrison & Foerster LLP; specializing in white collar criminal litigation and securities class actions.
 In 2010, she served as Legislative Counsel in the New York State Senate.